 The Next Big Step

 All of this will take time and money.
-But when you put a consultant on the payroll and your business starts to take off like a jet fighter, I think you will be pretty happy.
+But when you put an investor on the payroll and your business starts to take off like a jet fighter, I think you will be pretty happy.
 The next problem might be too many sales.
 Maybe you won’t be able to keep up!

 That’s a problem we all want to have.
 Don’t waste time.
-Use a consultant!
+Use an investor!

 Tidewater Capital Services.